yuqiii-wang/KnowledgeNotes/db/non_sql/es/elastic_search.md

 Shards are physical binary data represents documents.
 Shards are immutable that when update/delete happens on a document stored in a shard, this shard is marked "DELETE" rather than physically removed from disk.
 This immutability has benefits such as no worries of multi-process access.

+#### Shard Persist on Disk

+Once changes have been made into shards, e.g., CRUD operations on documents, such updates are first maintained in *filesystem cache*, then by `fsync` (unix system call to flush memory data to disk) to persist on disk.
+New changes loaded to filesystem cache are very fast, and such changes are searchable; if wait till all changes getting flushed to disk then make the changes visible by search, would deteriorate performance by a lot.

+ES maintains a *translog* to record ES CRUD operations.

 ### Index